3kh0/ext-remover/README.md

 ![chrome://version](img/chromeos-check-board.png)

 2. Navigate to [chrome100.dev](https://chrome100.dev/) , press `ctrl+f` and type in your board.
-   - Please note that chrome100 is now **outdated.** Use [cros.tech](https://cros.tech) for newer images.
 3. Find and download the Chrome version you want to your personal computer.

 ### Downgrading
 1. Install [Chromebook Recovery Utility](https://chromewebstore.google.com/detail/chromebook-recovery-utili/pocpnlppkickgojjlmhdmidojbmbodfm) onto your personal computer.
 2. Open the extension, click on the settings button in the top right-hand corner, and click "Use local image".
-3. Select the recovery image you downloaded from chrome100 or cros.tech.
+3. Select the recovery image you downloaded from chrome100.
 4. Plug in the USB you wish to use, and follow the prompts on the screen.
 5. On your Chromebook, press esc+reload+power and follow the prompts.
 6. On the checking for updates screen or Wi-Fi selection screen, press `ctrl`+`alt`+`e` to skip the "checking for updates" screen.